particle-iot/docs/src/content/getting-started/products/introduction-to-products.md

 #### Products

 Products group devices with similar firmware and usage.
-You can use products with the Free plan above for prototyping, then expand to the Growth plan for production.
+You can use products with the Free plan above for prototyping, then expand to the Basic plan for production.

 Products allow a number of additional features over developer devices: